 Our struggle with silence isn’t new.
 Our worlds are filled with noise.
 From the minute we wake to the minute we fall asleep, our lives are dominated by it.
 It can be literal noise—the sounds, songs, conversations and murmurings that make up the soundtrack of our days.
 Or it can be visual noise—what we see, read, take in, process.
 Either way, our minds, hearts and souls are filled with noise, noise and more noise.

+To switch it all off is unnatural.
+It feels strange.
+Disconnecting in the 21st century is quite possibly one of the most counter-cultural things you can do.
 Think about it.
 When was the last time you found yourself in complete silence?

 But this culture of noise does damage.
 It distracts us from God and from the world around us, with all its beauty and all its injustice.